CaetanoGS/CovidApp/README.md

 ### Prerequisites

-To run this project in the development mode, you'll need to have a basic environment to run a Python, that can be found [here](https://code.visualstudio.com/download).
+To run this project in the development mode, you'll need to have a basic environment to run a JavaScript, that can be found [here](https://code.visualstudio.com/download).

 ### Installing